bbauska/JS-Notes4Pros/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch12-8">Section 12.8: Removing duplicate elements</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>From ES5.1 onwards, you can use the native method <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter"><b>Array.prototype.filter</b></a> to loop through an
+<p>From ES5.1 onwards, you can use the native method <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter"
+target="_blank" rel="noopener noreferrer"><b>Array.prototype.filter</b></a> to loop through an
 array and leave only entries that pass a given callback function.</p>
 <p>In the following example, our callback checks if the given value
 occurs in the array.
 If it does, it is a duplicate and will not be